DSpace/DSpace/dspace/src/main/docker/README.md

 # Docker images supporting DSpace

+***
+:warning: **NOT PRODUCTION READY**  The below Docker images/resources are not guaranteed "production ready" at this time.
+They have been built for development/testing only.
+Therefore, DSpace Docker images may not be fully secured or up-to-date.
+While you are welcome to base your own images on these DSpace images/resources, these should not be used "as is" in any production scenario.
+***

 ## Dockerfile.dependencies

 This Dockerfile is used to pre-cache Maven dependency downloads that will be used in subsequent DSpace docker builds.